rosszurowski/hibiscss/README.md

 [f(css)](http://www.jon.gold/2015/07/functional-css/) makes CSS a lot of fun, but many of the toolkits out there are difficult to customize.

-For each project, I found myself manually spitting out the tachyons css, adjust colour and typefaces, removing unused rules, tweaking breakpoints, etc. I’ve also found myself in situations with other devs who aren’t comfortable with tachyons’ concise class names.
+For each project, I found myself manually spitting out the tachyons css, adjusting colour and typefaces, removing unused rules, tweaking breakpoints, etc. I’ve also customized class names to mesh better with other devs who aren’t comfortable with tachyons’ inconsistent and super-concise class names.

-I got tired of doing this, so I build  `lhcss` to provide a simple structure for quickly generating f(css) frameworks in js.
+I got tired of doing this, so I build  `hibiscss` to provide a simple structure for quickly generating f(css) frameworks in js.

 ### Goals